FBI Had No Way To Access Locked iPhone After Terror Attack, Watchdog Finds - Slashdot

 We can't have a judicially overseen process to break the encryption on the personal devices of small minority terrorist or other criminals because it would infringe on the Rights of peaceful, law abiding citizens.

 When you can design an encryption system that isn't rendered useless by the presence of a back door then your strawman might be credible.
-Unfortunately the laws of mathematics are pretty inflexible and nobody has figured out a way to put in a b
+Unfortunately the laws of mathematics are pretty inflexible and nobody has figured out a way to put in a back door that only trusted parties have access to.
+Even if we completely trusted the government (which we don't) it still would be a bad idea.

 Re: (Score:3)